Last Updated: 8/2/20 | August 2nd, 2020

 Life on the High End

-With a Dubai friend in tow, I landed at the Cinnamon Hakuraa Huraa resort, 150km south of the capital, Malé.
-Like all resorts, the hotel is on its own private island that boasts overwater bungalows, their own restaurant, bar, spa, and operated tours.
+With a Dubai friend in tow, I landed at the Cinnamon Hakuraa Huraa resort, 150 kilometers south of the capital, Malé.
+Like all resorts, the hotel is on a private island that boasts overwater bungalows, a restaurant, bar, spa, and tours.
 Like most resorts here, meals and drinks are included in the cost of the room.

-Cinnamon is on the lower end of the price spectrum, costing me $356 USD per night.
-While not super budget-friendly, it’s a lot cheaper than the other resorts.
-For example, the Park Hyatt is $850 USD per night, the Taj is $1,050 USD, the W is $1,300 USD, the St. Regis is $1,600 USD, and the Four-Seasons is a whopping $2,000 USD per night!
+Cinnamon was on the lower end of the price spectrum, costing me $356 USD per night.
+While not super budget-friendly, it was a lot cheaper than the other resorts.
+For example, the Park Hyatt was $850 USD per night, the Taj was $1,050 USD, the W was $1,300 USD, St. Regis was $1,600 USD, and the Four Seasons was a whopping $2,000 USD per night!

-Unless you learn how to travel hack, a visit here can be prohibitively expensive.
+Unless you learn how to use points and miles, a visit here can be prohibitively expensive.

 As I was itching for an overdue vacation and work detox, my visit was just what the doctor ordered: a tropical island with limited Internet and a friend whose job it was to keep me from working.

-I spent my days trying not to get a sun burn on the beach, reading books (I highly recommend A Year of Living Danishly by Helen Russell), drinking wine, stuffing my face, and then retiring for more reading or a movie.
+I spent my days trying not to get a sunburn on the beach, reading books (I highly recommend The Year of Living Danishly by Helen Russell), drinking wine, stuffing my face, and then retiring for more reading or a movie.

 Life on the island was easy.
 In the resort bubble, you don’t have to worry about getting around, meals, or what to do.